George W. Rose Collection [1900-2003]

 George Rose’s father followed a slightly different path to East Cambridge.
-His mother, (George’s grandmother), Maria (Salta) Rose grew up in Horta, Faial, in a wealthy family.
+His mother, (George’s grandmother), Maria (Conceicão) Rose Oliver, or "Avo Salta" as the family lovingly refers to her, grew up in Horta, Faial, in a wealthy family.
 She wed John Dutra Rose but he proved to be an abusive husband.
 From her family she inherited an estate in Brazil in the coastal city of Recife and moved there.
 Apparently her husband joined her in Recife and she birth to her only son, also named John Dutra Rose.
 Perhaps with the hope that he would find more opportunity in the United States, his mother sent him at age 14 to Boston.
 Eventually she separated from her husband, left Brazil for Massachusetts, and remarried.

 Upon his arrival in Boston, John Dutra Rose found work on a farm in Dighton, Massachusetts, living there and in New Bedford where he attended public school and learned English.
 John Dutra Rose subsequently moved to Cambridge, married George’s mother, Anna (Souza) Rose, and found work in the Cambridge Rubber Company’s factory, known for its production of rubber boots and a large employer of Portuguese.
 He would later establish a small repair business, specializing in the restoration of religious statuary.